AlexGKim/academic-kickstart/content/talk/20201202DESI/index.md

 location: Virtual

-summary: DESI Spectral Subtraction Transient Search
+summary: First results from DESI spectral subtractions
 abstract: "Transients traditionally identified by looking for differences between images taken at different times.
 DESI can identify transients by looking for differences between spectra."

 # Talk start and end times.